How To Recycle Bottle Caps ♻️: Are Bottle Tops Recyclable?

 Take note that fish are not the only ones suffering from pollution.
 For example, people once discovered a turtle with a straw in its nose!
 See our blog on recycling chip packets.

-For more information about straws, check out our blog here -it also involves a debate about whether you can recycle it or not.
+Check out our blog here on what to know about recycling plastic drinking straws -it also involves a debate about whether you can recycle it or not.

 Back to bottle caps, an estimated 20 million bottle caps were found during beach cleaning activities all around the Earth.
 To add, nobody knows the exact amount on how many of bottle tops wash up onshore.